-A brave little girl named Aljas Peep spent her first days in Canada under quarantine.
-She was born in Estonia in 1941 during the first Soviet occupation.
-She and her mother fled to Germany in 1944, just ahead of the Russian re-occupation.
+A brave little boy named Peep Aljas spent his first days in Canada under quarantine.
+He was born in Estonia in 1941 during the first Soviet occupation.
+He and his mother fled to Germany in 1944, just ahead of the Russian re-occupation.

-By 1949 things looked bad with the Berlin Blockade, so her mother looked to get them as far from Europe as possible, she explained.
-They were fortunate to be accepted to emigrate to Canada to join her future stepfather who was already here as a contract farm labourer.
+By 1949 things looked bad with the Berlin Blockade, so his mother looked to get them as far from Europe as possible, he explained.
+They were fortunate to be accepted to immigrate to Canada to join his future stepfather who was already here as a contract farm labourer.

-“A few days before our arrival I came down with a high fever and was put in the ships infirmary,” Aljas recalled.
+“A few days before our arrival I came down with a high fever and was put in the ships infirmary,” Peep recalled.

 “When we reached Halifax on, I believe March 27, I was carried off the ship to a quarantine hospital section right in Pier 21.
 Who knew what I had?